PForet/PForet.github.io/_posts/2018-10-19-winning-a-dataopen.md

 ### Weather the storm

 Plans are just plans, and something will invariably get wrong at some point.
 Some results that you were expecting will turn out to be negative or some bit of code will raise an error.
 That's fine.
 Quickly find another hypothesis to test instead, or trace your bug.
-When deep into the competition, you will doubt your abilities.
-The other teams will seem more efficient or smarter than you.
-Because everything didn't go as planed, you will think that winning is no longer possible.
-It might be the case, but truth is that for now, you can’t know for sure.
-Don't get distracted, move a step at a time, and give your very best at each moment without focusing on the outcome.
+At some point you will probably doubt your abilities, and the other teams will seem more efficient or smarter than you.
+Because everything didn't go as planed, you may think that winning is no longer possible.
+It might be the case, but truth is that for now, you can’t know for sure!
+So don't get distracted, move a step at a time, and give your very best at each moment without focusing on the outcome.

 ![monkey](https://media.giphy.com/media/5Zesu5VPNGJlm/giphy.gif){: .align-center}
 <figure>